directus/directus/docs/guides/items.md

 5. Type your message within the input
 6. Click the "Submit" button

-### Reordering Items
+## Manually Sorting Items

 1. Navigate to the [Collections Module](/concepts/app-overview#collections)
-2. Navigate to the collection of the items you want to reorder
+2. Navigate to the collection of the items you want to sort
-3. Choose a layout that supports reordering (eg: the default "table" mode)
+3. Choose a layout that supports manual sorting (eg: the default "table" mode)
 4. Enable manual sorting. (eg: for the table layout, click on the Sort column's header)
 5. Drag items by their handle into a new position

-The new order is saved automatically, so make sure you wait until the App's loading indicator finishes before navigating away from the page.
+The new sort order is saved automatically, so make sure you wait until the App's loading indicator finishes before navigating away from the page.

 ::: warning Requires Configuration